Stationary Heston model: Calibration and Pricing of exotics using Product Recursive Quantization: Pricing of European Options and Calibration

 We want to find the set of parameter $\phi^{\star}$ that minimizes the relative error between the volatilities observed in the market and the ones generated by the model, hence leading to the following minimization problem

-where $T$ is the expiry of the chosen options chosen a priori and $K$ are their strikes.
-The quantities $\sigma_{\textsc{iv}}^{Market}(K,T)$ and $\sigma_{\textsc{iv}}^{Model}(\phi, K,T)$ are the implied volatilities deduced from the European Call/Put Mark-to-Market prices and the prices computed with a given model (Standard Heston or Stationary Heston) for the set of parameters $\phi$ respectively.
+where $T$ is the expiry of the chosen options chosen a priori and $K$ are their strikes. $\sigma_{\textsc{iv}}^{Market}(K,T)$ is the Mark-to-Market implied volatility taken from the observed implied volatility surface and the implied volatility $\sigma_{\textsc{iv}}^{Model}(\phi, K,T)$ is the Black-Scholes volatility $\sigma$ that matches the European Call price in this model to the price given by the Standard or Stationary Heston model with the set of parameters $\phi$.

 In all the following figures, the strike $K$ is given in percentage of the spot $S_0$.

 It is clear in Figure \ref{RH:fig:impliedvol_22D_50D_nopena} (right) that both models fit really well to the market data and more precisely, the Stationary model succeeds to calibrate with the same precision as the Standard one with one less parameter.
 Moreover, one notices that even for 22 days maturity options, the Standard Heston model tends to over-estimate the implied volatility and fails to produce the right smile whereas the Stationary Heston model is closer to the market observations.